purdue-arc/arc_tutorials/snake_tutorial/docs/01_running-the-example.md

 example to see what we are building towards.

 Again we will use a launch file:
 ```bash
 roslaunch snake_tutorial snake.launch
 ```

 The snake game should appear again, but this time it should be autonomously playing the game.
-If you watch it long enough, eventually it will fail because it's logic is very simple.
+If you watch it long enough, eventually it will fail because its logic is very simple.
 By the end of this tutorial, we will have built this same controller from the ground up.